 14. Firn, Wine and Delight– Austria’s highest wine tasting event at 3,440m

 Ski down beautifully soft firn slopes, enjoy culinary delicacies and taste the finest wines at 3,440 metres above sea level.
-Pitztal will host this top level gourmet event on 20 – 21st April 2018 for the ninth time under the banner “Firn, Wine & Delight“.
+Pitztal will host this top level gourmet event on 05.04.2019 - 06.04.2019 for the tenth time under the banner “Firn, Wine & Delight“.
 Apart from skiing in the sun on perfectly groomed pistes at Pitztal Glacier, exquisite culinary events will take place in and around the ski resort.
-A special highlight is the highest wine tasting in Austria on Friday, 21st April 2018.
+A special highlight is the highest wine tasting in Austria on Friday, 5th April 2019.
 In the unique ambience of “Café 3440”, the highest café in Austria, top wine growers will present the finest wines against a backdrop of countless three-thousanders.

 15. Horse-drawn sleigh rides with Fredl Eiter

 Fredl Eiter is your coachman on these horse-drawn sleigh rides and his Haflinger horses know the route and the place to stop for compulsory mulled wine by heart.
 Fredl gives some insight into the harsh mountain life of the olden days and the ski stars that share gondolas in Pitztal today.
 Time flies while you are listening to these interesting local facts and stories.
 Snowy winter landscape in Pitztal, snorting horses, an earthy coachman and you, all wrapped up warm in blankets, gliding along to the jingling sound of sleigh bells… a romantic horse-drawn sleigh ride is a must during your winter holidays in Pitztal.